acquia/cli/.github/PULL_REQUEST_TEMPLATE.md

 <!-- How can we replicate the issue and verify that this PR fixes it? -->

 1. Follow the [contribution guide](https://github.com/acquia/cli/blob/HEAD/CONTRIBUTING.md#building-and-testing) to set up your development environment.
+2. Download acli.phar built by this PR from the "artifacts" section of the latest workflow run.
-2. Clear the kernel cache to pick up new and changed commands: `./bin/acli ckc`
+3. Clear the kernel cache to pick up new and changed commands: `./bin/acli ckc`
-3. (add specific steps for this pr)
+4. (add specific steps for this pr)